Noitskristopher/Noitskristopher/README.md

 ### Projects :

+<a href="">Taskodoro:</a>
+A task application using MERN stack.
+- Full user CRUD for tasks.
+- Users can set a timer for a selected task.
+(25 minutes of work, 5 or 30 min breaks.)
+- Clean and friendly UI for task management and timer functionality.

 <a href="https://github.com/Noitskristopher/FilmBuffs">FilmBuffs:</a>
 A movie review website that utilizes MongoDB, Express.js, React.js, and Node.js.
 - Utilized public movie database API to access data from 1000+ movies.